weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ## In short

-* The OpenAI Generator module is a Weaviate module for generating responses based on the data stored in your Weaviate instance.
+* The Generative OpenAI module is a Weaviate module for generating responses based on the data stored in your Weaviate instance.
 * The module adds an `generate {}` parameter to the GraphQL `_additional {}` property of the `Get {}` queries
 * Added in Weaviate `v1.18.0`